 In 1996, Dr. Shane M. Burkhead, who had earlier worked at NFAH as a technician, returned from Auburn with a degree in Veterinary Medicine and joined Drs.
 Simmons and Fullerton.
 Major renovations were completed in 2000, as it became apparent that we were outgrowing our current facility.

 Dr. Lynn T. Hagood joined NFAH in 2000, as he was a classmate and close friend of Dr. Simmons.
 Around that time, NFAH invested in an ultrasound and endoscope to further enhance diagnostic capabilities.
-In addition, we have the only CT scanning unit in the area.
 To improve recovery from spinal and orthopedic injuries we have also added rehabilitation services with an underwater treadmill and a certified Rehabilitation Specialist, Dr. Christy Valentine.